artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 - The switch is **not** read explicitly in the main loop; all event handling occurs inside the **interrupt service routine (ISR)**.
 - As a result, **no switch transitions are missed**, even if they occur during the delay.

-> **Key takeaway:**
-> Using interrupt-driven I/O ensures that the processor can react to external events immediately, without wasting time polling the device.
+> **Test:** Open the project and analyze its structure (focus especially on the following functions: `main`, `GPIO_Initialization`, and `GPIO_ISR`).
+Then, run it in **RVfpga-ViDBo**.
+Try toggling the switch quickly in the simulator.
+Using interrupt-driven I/O ensures that the processor can react to external events immediately, without wasting time polling the device.

 ## Exercise 4